Mounjaro dosage guide for diabetes and weight loss

 What factors affect Mounjaro dose?

 Different people may be prescribed different dosages of Mounjaro.
 For example, some people may require higher doses of Mounjaro to adequately control their blood sugar levels.
-To allow healthcare providers to provide the best dosage, Mounjaro is available in six strengths from 2.5 mg to 15 mg.
-The dose of Mounjaro your healthcare provider prescribes for you can depend on several factors, including your age and personal medical history.
+To allow healthcare providers to provide the best dosage, Mounjaro is available in six strengths, from 2.5 mg to 15 mg.
+The dose of Mounjaro your healthcare provider prescribes for you can depend on several factors, including your age, insurance, and personal medical history.

 Your age

-Mounjaro has not been studied in people younger than 18 years old.
-Across seven clinical trials, about one in three people taking Mounjaro were 65 years of age or older.
+Mounjaro has not been approved for people younger than 18 years of age.
+Across seven clinical trials, about one in three people taking Mounjaro were 65 or older.

-While clinical trials have not found any significant differences in how Mounjaro affects older adults vs. those younger than 65 years of age, some older adults may be more sensitive to Mounjaro.
+While clinical trials have not found any significant differences in how Mounjaro affects older adults vs. those younger than 65 years of age, some older adults may be more sensitive to Mounjaro side effects.
+That said, the starting dosage and dosing schedule for Mounjaro is typically the same for adults regardless of age.

 People with a personal or family history of thyroid cancer, including multiple endocrine neoplasia syndrome type 2 (MEN 2) or medullary thyroid carcinoma (MTC), should not use Mounjaro.

 Mounjaro is available in six strengths ranging from 2.5 mg to 15 mg.
-Most people start with the starting dosage of 2.5 mg for four weeks, before increasing to a 5 mg dosage.
-Your healthcare provider may continue increasing your dose depending on the condition you are taking Mounjaro for — type 2 diabetes mellitus or for weight loss — and the severity of that condition.
+Most people begin treatment with the starting dosage of 2.5 mg for four weeks before increasing to 5 mg.
+Your healthcare provider may continue increasing your dose depending on the condition you are taking Mounjaro for—type 2 diabetes mellitus or for weight loss—and the severity of that condition.

-For some people with type 2 diabetes, a 5 mg dose is sufficient to control their blood sugar levels, while others will require a higher dosage of Mounjaro.
-Higher doses of Mounjaro lead to more weight loss, but may also have more side effects.
+For some people with type 2 diabetes, a 5 mg dose can be sufficient to control their blood sugar levels, while others will require a higher dosage of Mounjaro.
+Higher doses of Mounjaro lead to more weight loss but may also have more side effects.

 Other medications you’re taking, particularly those that lower blood sugar levels